juanchovelezpro/kemp-k8s-agent/README.md

 `minikube start -p k8s-test`

-Run the API using IntelliJ IDEA.
+Run the Agent locally using IntelliJ IDEA or install Agent in the cluster

-Now you can start playing with the API.
+Now you can start playing with the Agent.